infosecstreams/huntress2023/warmups/F12/README.md

 ## Writeup

-Quick easy challege.
-Based on the MS F12 view-source fiasco.
+Quick easy challenge.
+Based on the Missouri F12 view-source fiasco.

 Load the page and view the source.
 Inspect the javascript and you'll see it link to another page `/capture_the_flag.html`.
 Visit that page and inspect the source code to get the flag.